Skip to Content

 Wine Stoppers: Preserving Opened Wine

 Once you pop the cork, the clock starts ticking.
-To store opened bottles of wine, you can simply shove the cork back in which is much harder than I made it sound, or use a good wine stopper to seal off the outside world.
+To store opened bottles of wine, you can simply shove the cork back into the bottle, which is much harder than I made it sound, or use a good wine stopper to seal off the outside world.

 Best Wine Stopper